 The Lincoln Centre currently provides support for research into Bone and Joint Diseases and Hand Surgery through the funding of one research department, two research directors, and the provision of funding for specific research projects and education activities.

 Department of Hand Surgery and Peripheral Nerve Surgery, Royal North Shore Hospital

 Hand Surgery is the management of afflictions of the hand and wrist, management of upper limb conditions that affect hand function and microsurgical reconstruction of the hand and upper limb.
 Hand surgery deals with the skin and its contents, all of which are based on the skeleton of the hand and upper limb; the joints which allow positioning and function of the hand; the tendons and their muscles which control joint motion; the nerves which provide the messages for muscle control and activity, supply sensation to the skin and instruct the position and integrity of joint behaviour; and the vessels which provide life for all tissues, bone and soft tissue.

 The emphasis of research in the Department is the review of clinical conditions, their management, and how to obtain optimal outcomes, as well as overseeing basic scientific projects directed towards tendon healing, optimal suture techniques within tendons, bone healing and anatomical studies.

 The Department of Hand Surgery and Peripheral Nerve Surgery is involved in numerous research projects within Royal North Shore Hospital and North Shore Private Hospital.
 This research is run in collaboration with pharmaceutical companies, physiotherapists, the Department of Orthopaedics, quadriplegia units, the Maxwell Murray Biomechanics Laboratory and the Sutton Laboratories.
 The department conducts clinical studies, anatomical and biomechanical studies, case studies/series and literature reviews.,along with hosting fellows and research students.

-Murray Maxwell Biomechanics Laboratory - Dr Elizabeth Clarke
+Murray Maxwell Biomechanics Laboratory - A/Prof Elizabeth Clarke